kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 [soft-reserve a range for static IP address assignments](/docs/concepts/services-networking/service/#service-ip-static-sub-range) to Services.
-With the manual enablement of this feature, the cluster will prefer automatic assignment from the pool of Service IP addresses thereby reducing the risk of collision.
+With the manual enablement of this feature, the cluster will prefer automatic assignment from the pool of Service IP addresses, thereby reducing the risk of collision.

 A Service `ClusterIP` can be assigned: